YoTNT/Process_Scheduling/README.md

 This is a project to scheduling the processes inputting from the txt file.

-Format in input txt file for example:
+Format in input1 txt file for example:

   6   // there are 6 nodes in the input graph.